hashicorp/terraform-provider-aws/website/docs/r/networkfirewall_rule_group.html.markdown

 The `destination` block supports the following argument:

 * `address_definition` - (Optional)  An IP address or a block of IP addresses in CIDR notation.
-AWS Vanta supports all address ranges for IPv4.
+AWS Network Firewall supports all address ranges for IPv4.

 ### Destination Port